gvwilson/sensibleadventures/nardica/nardica.md

 special?"

 Aunt Naggie kissed the top of Iffy's head.
 "Yeah, he was.
 In a lot o' ways."
 She laughed shakily.
-"Prob'ly best if we don't talk about that in front o' Jack, aright?"
+"Prolly best if we don't talk about that in front o' Jack, aright?"

 "'Course not," Iffy agreed hastily.
 "But---why'd he---you know.
 Why'd he do